Skip to main content

 Stress fractures

-Small cracks in the vertebra from repetitive stress or sports activities
+Small cracks in the vertebra from repetitive stress or sports activities, often developing in adolescence

 Degenerative changes